Domestic Violence Defense Strategies in TN

 Domestic violence is a serious issue.
-Anyone who is a victim of physical assault should get help and justice.
+Anyone who is a victim of a physical assault should get help and justice.
 However, this does not take away from the fact that there are false accusations of domestic abuse.
 If you face wrongful charges of domestic violence, you may feel devastation, confusion, and frustration.

 What do you do if someone files a protective order or complaint against you?
 Here are some ways you may be able to defend yourself against untrue charges with the help of a criminal defense attorney.